chemmatcars/XAnoS/doc_source/XAnoS_Fit.rst

 Categories and Functions
 ************************
-:ref:`Fit_Widget` provides some of the useful functions/models which are categorized into several categories.
+:ref:`XAnoS_Fit` provides some of the useful functions/models which are categorized into several categories.
 Users can add their own categories and functions as per their requirements.
 The categories and functions/models are provided for the users to either use directly in their data analysis or learn from them to create their own.

 * :ref:`Backgrounds`
     1. :ref:`PowerLaw`